jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-and-provisioning-a-subcloud.rst

 .. note::

-    Each subcloud must be on a separate management subnet (different from the System Controller and from any other subclouds).
+    Each subcloud must be on a separate management or admin subnet (different from the system controller and from any other subclouds).

 .. _installing-and-provisioning-a-subcloud-section-orn-jkf-t4b: